voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 [internal](../modules/internal.md).ConferenceService

-The ConferenceService allows the application to manage the conference life-cycle and interact with the conference.
+The ConferenceService allows an application to manage the conference life-cycle and interact with a conference.
+The service allows creating, joining, and leaving conferences and managing the audio, video, and screen-share streams.

 ## Table of contents